msg4marina/SauceDemo/README.md

 -Create  login ("SaucedemoTest")
--Create test to add the product to the cart ("ProductsTest") -Place the added product to the cart (page Cart) -Provide the cross browser testing (Ghrome browser, Opera browser)
+-Create test to add the product to the cart ("ProductsTest") -Place the added product to the cart (page Cart) -Provide the cross browser testing (Chrome browser, Opera browser)

 #Pre-conditions
 Maven version 3.0.0-M5